-Fair value estimates are based on complex series of judgments about future events and uncertainties and rely heavily on estimates and assumptions that have been deemed reasonable by the Company's management.
+Fair value estimates are based on a complex set of judgments about future events and uncertainties and rely heavily on estimates and assumptions that have been deemed reasonable by the Company's management.
 There are inherent uncertainties and management judgment required in these determinations.